dynamsoft-docs/company-docs/customer-portal/quota-usage.md

 Quota usage shows how much of your license’s total allocation (devices, scans, etc.) you have used.

 **Why don’t I see usage details?**
-You need to be an order contact or admin for that license.
-Ask your admin to add you if you require access.
+You need to be an order contact for that license.
+Ask others in your organization to add you if you require access.
 [Detailed Guide: How to Add Users to a Specific Order](/customer-portal/manage-contacts.md#how-to-add-users-to-a-specific-order)

 **What if I’m close to reaching my quota?**